build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 ---
 title: "Automatically Manage DNS Records for Your Microservices in Amazon EKS with ExternalDNS"
-description: "Configure Amazon Route53 as a DNS provider for external access to microservices"
+description: "Configure Amazon Route53 as a DNS provider for external access to microservices."
 tags:
     - external-dns
     - eks